SBarethiya/VEP/Rosetta/FastRelax/README.md

-# PyRosetta Variant List Creation and Relaxation Procedure
+# PyRosetta Variant List Creation and  FastRelax Procedure

 This document outlines the steps to generate a variant list using PyRosetta, relax the structure, and run the `ddG_calculation.py` script with the lowest energy pose.